This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Ceiling fans provide much-needed comfort in the hot summer months.
-They contribute to lower electricity costs than air-conditioners, making them an excellent option for affordable yet effective relief.
-There are, however, safety concerns around keeping your fan on throughout the day.
+Ceiling fans have lower running costs than air-conditioners, making them an excellent option for affordable yet effective relief.
+But is it safe to let them run all day every day?

-While it’s generally safe to leave a ceiling fan on 24/7, it’s not advisable.
-Old, low-quality, or otherwise problematic ceiling fans can present safety hazards if left on for too long or unattended.
+It’s generally safe to leave a ceiling fan in good condition running at full speed 24/7.
+However, old, low-quality, or otherwise problematic ceiling fans can present safety hazards if left on for too long or unattended and it’s generally recommended to let them run continuously for 8 hours at most.

 How Long Can You Leave Your Ceiling Fan On?